-Romanus was captured but he was not held captive for long.
-Alp-Arslan was far more kind and gracious than Romanus’s own people because, shortly after Romanus returned to Constantinople, he was “deposed, and then blinded and finally killed after great torture and torment.”
+Romanus was not held captive for long, but shortly after he returned to his people, he was “deposed, and then blinded and finally killed after great torture and torment.”

-The Byzantine army was crushed and the emperor who succeeded Romanus was unable to repel the Turkish advancement.
-By the time Alexius Comnenus took the imperial throne in 1081, only a few coastal towns in the north belonged to the Byzantine Empire.
+When Alexius I Comnenus took the imperial throne in 1081, only a few coastal towns in the north belonged to the Byzantine Empire.
 Not only were his coffers empty, Alexius was bombarded with perpetual threats from the Turks.
 At the same time, ferocious Pecheneg and Cuman nomads from the Russian steppes raided the Danube frontier.
 It was at this crucial moment that Emperor Alexius decided he needed help.